foundata/guidelines/oci-container-image-guide.md

 - **One scanner stack.** Scanner databases and matching differ, so parallel gates create conflicting findings and duplicate exceptions.
 Second opinions remain non-gating.
 Trivy also supplies the required secret and configuration scans.
 Registry scanning adds defense but cannot replace the release gate, and an empty result does not prove security.
 Busy CI runners can hit Trivy's public database rate limits.
 Cache it, configure `--db-repository` or host a mirror.
 Rescan retained SBOMs to reduce cost.
 - **Rescan scope.** An SBOM rescan matches known vulnerabilities against retained inventory.
 It cannot scan secrets or configuration without the filesystem.
 Evidence therefore states the scope; configurations requiring those scans must fetch the immutable image.
 - **Remediation clocks.** Starting at an informal scan allows resets; starting at publication penalizes later discoveries.
 The authoritative rescan result provides a fixed start.
 Record later triage and exceptions as new results.
 Never repoint a version tag, which would change content already verified by consumers.
 - **Provenance and signing.** Correct SLSA fields alone do not establish trust.
 The generator must run in the authorized release environment, and verification must use the approved signing key.
-A managed key pair is self-contained; KMS or HSM protection can later reduce exposure of exportable keys.
+The managed key pair keeps key custody under foundata's control; the public transparency log makes release signing auditable.
+Manual experiments use disposable keys without log upload to avoid permanent test entries and release-key associations.
+KMS or HSM protection can later reduce exposure of exportable keys.
 Keep builder, signer and source identities separate so one compromise cannot impersonate all three.
 - **Evidence retention.** Registry attestations are authoritative only while they remain fetchable and verifiable.
 A registry migration can orphan them, so exports or backups should match the release support lifetime.
 - **Formatting and test harness.** No Containerfile formatter has ecosystem authority, and Hadolint does not format.
 Lint rules and review enforce layout.
 Testinfra reuses the [Python style guide's](./python-style-guide.md) pytest stack; Goss offers one Go binary with YAML assertions.